 Tahiti Society Islands, French Polynesia Travel Guide

 Le Trucks follow established routes, mainly along the coastal road that circles Tahiti Nui.
-In Papeete, the main hub is near the Municipal Market and the ferry terminal.
+In Papeete, the main hub is near the Municipal Market and the boat terminal.
 Routes typically connect Papeete with surrounding towns and villages.
 Official route maps are difficult to find.
 Drivers often call out destinations.
 Be flexible with your schedule, as "Le Truck" can be unpredictable.
 They often stop anywhere along their route if hailed, and you can request to get off at most points.
 Look for the destination sign in the front window.

 Taxis are metered and typically white with a "TAXI" sign.
 Find them at designated stands (airport, ferry terminal, main hotels in Papeete).